hyurl/sfn/docs/v06x/en-US/http-controller.md

     /**
      * The '+' indicates one or more parameter matches
-     * This route path will macth any URL that starts with /user,
+     * This route path will match any URL that starts with /user,
      * e.g /user, /user/, /user/1, /user/1/edit, and so on.
      */
     @route.get("/user/:path*")